Socializing on and off the slopes since 1954!

 Register Now to Reserve your Spot

 With its formidable expert terrain, impressive snow record and legendary après-ski, St Anton-am-Arlberg is one of the true heavyweights of alpine skiing.
-But while the steep and deep remains St Anton's big draw, it also has a lot to offer more leisurely skiers, particularly with its recent links to the ski area of neighboring Lech-Zürs.
 St Anton-am-Arlberg is located in the Tirol province of the western Austrian Alps.
 St Anton is often described as being in the “Arlberg” region - not an official region per se, but rather an umbrella term used for the collective marketing of the resorts of St Anton, Lech-Zürs and Warth-Schröcken.
 Skiing in St Anton takes place on both sides of the valley.
 To the south, Rendl is a small and uncrowded area of skiing ideal for all levels of skier, which sits both above and below the treeline on mostly north-facing slopes.
 The bulk of St Anton’s slopes are on its north side, however, which is split into three areas (Gampen, Valluga and Galzig).
 These mostly south-facing slopes are accessed by several different lifts both close to the village centre and further down the valley.
 This side is also home to most of the resort’s legendary off-piste.
 From Galzig, you can also ski over to Stuben, which then provides an onwards link to Lech-Zürs.

 Trip Includes: